-Stephanie Campos-Bui (she/her) is a Co-Director in the Policy Advocacy Clinic at Berkeley Law.
-Since joining the clinic in 2015, Stephanie has researched and documented the impact that fees and fines have on communities of color.
-She is the co-author of High Pain, Low Gain: How Juvenile Administrative Fees Harm Low-Income Families in Alameda County, California (2016), Making Families Pay: The Harmful, Unlawful, and Costly Practice of Charging Juvenile Administrative Fees in California (2017), and Fee Abolition and the Promise of Debt-Free Justice for Young People and their Families in California (2019), and Coming Up Short: The Unrealized Promise of In re Humphrey (2022).
-Stephanie has worked in coalition with community groups across multiple states on fee abolition bills in the juvenile and criminal injustice systems and currently co-leads a national effort to abolish all fees and fines imposed on youth in the justice system.
+Stephanie’s research and advocacy focuses on the impact that fees, fines, restitution, and bail have on communities of color.
+She has co-authored several reports including High Pain, Low Gain: How Juvenile Administrative Fees Harm Low-Income Families in Alameda County, California (2016), Making Families Pay: The Harmful, Unlawful, and Costly Practice of Charging Juvenile Administrative Fees in California (2017), Fee Abolition and the Promise of Debt-Free Justice for Young People and their Families in California (2019), and Coming Up Short: The Unrealized Promise of In re Humphrey (2022).
+Stephanie has worked in coalition with community groups across multiple states on successful fee and fine abolition campaigns in the juvenile and criminal injustice systems.

 B.A., UC Berkeley (2011)

 J.D., Berkeley Law (2014)

-Stephanie Campos-Bui is teaching the following course in Spring 2023:
+Stephanie Campos-Bui is teaching the following courses in Fall 2023:

 Courses During Other Semesters